sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
+- Start up DigitalOcean Droplet with SSH key for my machine
+- Put SSH key in CircleCI
-- Deploy to DigitalOcean Droplet
+- Deploy to Droplet (SSH into Droplet and run docker-compose)
-- Load DB state from backup on deploy
+- Create Droplet startup script (including loading latest DB backup into Droplet)
 - Create cron job for DB backups to Google Drive
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/